MerginMaps/docs/src/misc/write-docs/index.md

 Otherwise, it is best to run the local development on your machine.
 The similar steps as described can be done on (almost) any operation system with slight modifications (e.g. using `brew` or `apt` on macOS or Linux for installation).

 If you are not a part of the <MainPlatformName /> core documentation team, you will need to work with a [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo).
 Follow the instructions in the section [When fork is needed](#when-fork-is-needed).
-We are happy to include more people into the team, so if you consider writing more documentation, let us know on our [community chat](https://merginmaps.com/community/join).
+We are happy to include more people into the team, so if you consider writing more documentation, let us know on our [community](https://community.merginmaps.com).

 ### Prepare local repository